 "Scorpius," came Rose's concerned voice from what seemed like a great distance.
 "Is everything okay?"

 "Yeah," he said, not meeting her eyes.
 "I'm fine."

 Albus and Rose exchanged another glance, through which they communicated their shared skepticism.

-"How hard do you two reckon the classes are going to be tomorrow?" asked Albus, his nervousness seeping into his tone despite his best efforts.
+"How hard do you two reckon the classes are going to be on Monday?" asked Albus, his nervousness seeping into his tone despite his best efforts.

 "I don't think they'll be too difficult," said Rose.
 "They can't expect us to know much already."

 "James said they're going to be murder," said Albus.

 Rose rolled her eyes.
 "Of course he said that.
 You shouldn't listen to him, Al. He's always trying to freak you out."

 "My brother," said Albus.
 "He's a second year."

 "What house is he in?"
 The question seemed automatic, and Scorpius looked as if he wanted to retract it.